binfalse/binfalse.de/_posts/2010-09-20-suffix-trees.md

 For groups $$G(\overline \alpha, c)$$ that contain only one suffix $$\beta$$ we create a leaf $$\overline{\alpha\beta}$$ with the index $$|S| - |\alpha\beta|$$ and connect it to $$\overline \alpha$$ with an edge containing label $$\beta$$.
 <strong>Case 2:</strong>
 In groups $$G(\overline \alpha, c)$$ with a size of at least two we compute their longest common prefix $$\gamma$$ that starts with $$c$$ and create a node $$\overline{\alpha\gamma}$$.
 The connecting edge between $$\overline \alpha$$ and $$\overline{\alpha\gamma}$$ gets the label $$\gamma$$ and we continue recursively with this algorithm in node $$\overline{\alpha\gamma}$$ with $$R(\overline{\alpha\gamma})=\{\beta|\beta \in \tilde{\Sigma}^* \wedge \alpha\gamma\beta \text{ is suffix of }S\}=\{\beta|\gamma\beta\in R(\overline \alpha)\}$$

-Continue reading about applications on the <a href="/2010/09/suffix-trees/3/">next page</a>.